 Belgium Bike Tours

 Bicycling Magazine says we have the coolest bike tours in Belgium.
 We couldn’t agree more.
-Whether cycling across Belgium or to the Netherlands bike bike, a trip that includes this great country is not to be missed by any cycling aficionado.
+Whether cycling across Belgium or to the Netherlands by bike, a trip that includes this great country is not to be missed by any cycling aficionado.
 Cycling is the national sport in Belgium and the local spirit around the sport is truly felt by any visiting cyclist.
 Not to mention the miles of bicycle paths that zigzag along romantic canals and wind their way between quaint towns, charming castles, outdoor cafés and incredible top-notch restaurants.
 Belgium covers it all.
 And the beer?
 Say no more!

 Essence of Belgium